Asian shares mixed amid ongoing worries about US-China trade

 The major U.S. stock indexes spent much of the day reacting to big moves in U.S. government bond yields, which fell sharply in the early going, fluctuated for much of the day, and then recovered some of their decline by mid-afternoon.

-U.S. government bonds have been among the loudest and earliest to cry out warnings about the economy.
+U.S. government bonds in the past have been used to signal the earliest warnings about the economy.

 The S&P 500 rose 7 points, or 0.2%, to 2,847.60.
 The benchmark index swung between a 0.6% gain and 0.5% loss.
 A day earlier, it plunged 2.9%.
 The Dow Jones Industrial Average, coming off its worst day of the year, gained 99.97 points, or 0.4%, to 25,579.39.
 The Nasdaq composite dropped 7.32 points, or 0.1%, to 7,766.62, while the Russell 2000 index of smaller companies lost 5.87 points, or 0.4%, to 1,461.65.